 New York City is arguably the most famous place to spend New Year’s in the United States.
 The heart of all the pent-up excitement is in Times Square, where a nearly 12,000-pound sphere descends as soon as the new year hits.
 (It’s a tradition that’s been a part of the city since 1907.)
 If you decide to see the spectacle in person, get there early; about a million people gather to see it.
-Or if you want to get a head start on your health goals for the year, the New York Road Runners—they also host the New York City Marathon—has an annual four-mile race in Central Park that starts at midnight.
+If you want a less crowded, more heart-pumping way to ring in the new year, New York City Marathon organizers the New York Road Runners have an annual four-mile race in Central Park that starts at midnight.

 To celebrate the New Year, Edinburgh hosts a three-day party with a torchlight parade and polar plunge.